MaSHt01/tfiltersPy/docs/source/api_usage.rst

 API Reference
 =============

-Welcome to the **TFiltersPy** API Reference – where filtering gets fun! 🎉 Just like scikit‑learn, we've kept our API intuitive, so you can focus on crunching numbers and filtering noise without all the boring bits. 😎
+Welcome to the **TFiltersPy** API Reference - where filtering gets fun! 🎉 Just like scikit-learn, we've kept our API intuitive, so you can focus on crunching numbers and filtering noise without all the boring bits. 😎

 Overview
 --------
 **TFiltersPy** is here to help you tame unruly data with a range of filtering algorithms.
-Whether you’re a wizard of linear systems 🧙‍♂️ or a champion of nonlinear chaos 🤹‍♀️, our filters are designed to be as straightforward (and fun) as possible.
+Whether you're a wizard of linear systems 🧙‍♂️ or a champion of nonlinear chaos 🤹‍♀️, our filters are designed to be as straightforward (and fun) as possible.

 Key Concepts:
-- **fit()**: Initialize or train your filter – think of it as setting up your filtering magic ✨.
+- **fit()**: Initialize or train your filter - think of it as setting up your filtering magic ✨.
 - **predict()**: Wave your wand and generate state estimates from new measurements 🪄.
 - **run_filter()**: Process a sequence of measurements for a full filtering extravaganza 🎢.
 - **estimate_parameters()**: Let the filter automatically figure out optimal settings (because who wants to do that manually? 🤷‍♂️).